milagrofrost/Flying-K8s/README.md

 - https://flyingk8s.milagrofrost.com/?configFile=k8s-demo
   - Showing off the sad toasts and toasters.

+- Toast levels from non-toasted to burnt indicate CPU usage.
+Same for toaster levels.
+- Toast and Toaster size indicate memory usage.
+The larger the toast or toaster, the more memory is being used.

 ## Deployment

 This guide explains how to deploy the FlyingK8s setup in the `flying-k8s` namespace.
 The deployment consists of two containers: